uv-cpp/s3client/README.markdown

 library.

-Work to enable multi-level asynchronous operations is in ongoing: each thread will be using async I/O for sending multiple reuests.
+Work to enable multi-level asynchronous operations is in ongoing: each thread will be using async I/O for sending multiple requests.

 ## Applications